GoogleChromeLabs/css-selector-benchmark/README.md

 This will run the benchmark served by `http://localhost:3000/benchmarks/example/`, whose source is located at `./src/benchmarks/example/index.html`

+Note: You can also run benchmarks directly in a browser.
+To do so, visit its URL and invoke `window.startTest().then(console.table);` on the Console.

 ## Creating a benchmark

 Benchmarks are HTML pages stored in a subfolder in `./src/benchmarks/`.
 The page **MUST** expose a `window.startTest` method which returns a promise.
 When the test logic is done, it **MUST** resolve that promise.